sminerport/sminerport/README.md

 - [**Universal-EDA**](#6-universal-eda) - A Python library that provides an easy-to-use interface for Exploratory Data Analysis (EDA) and data loading, supporting various datasets.
 - [**Sequence Prediction ANN**](#7-sequence-prediction-ann) - A Python implementation of a simple Artificial Neural Network (ANN) for predicting the next number in a given sequence, using NumPy and scikit-learn.
 - [**Naive Bayes Golf Prediction**](#8-naive-bayes-golf-prediction) - A Python implementation of a Naive Bayes classifier for predicting golf play based on the weather outlook, demonstrating the Laplacian correction technique, and incorporating UML diagrams for clear understanding.
+- [**8-Puzzle Solver**](#9-eight-puzzle-solver) - A Python-based solution to solve the classic 8-puzzle game using the A* search algorithm, capable of checking puzzle solvability and calculating solution time.
+The project includes comprehensive diagrams for clear understanding and a user-friendly console interface.

 ### 1. [K-Nearest Neighbors Classifier](https://github.com/sminerport/iris-knn-classifier)